-As of December 31, 2013, our Automotive segment had approximately \$2.6 billion of outstanding indebtedness.
-Federal-Mogul is permitted by the terms of its debt instruments to incur substantial additional indebtedness, subject to the restrictions therein.
-Federal-Mogul's inability to generate sufficient cash flow to satisfy its debt obligations, or to refinance its debt obligations on commercially reasonable terms, would have a material adverse effect on our Automotive operations.
+As of December 31, 2014, our Automotive segment had approximately \$2.7 billion of outstanding indebtedness.
+Federal-Mogul is permitted by the terms of its debt instruments to incur additional indebtedness, subject to the restrictions therein.
+Federal-Mogul's inability to generate sufficient cash flow to satisfy its debt obligations, or to refinance its debt obligations on commercially reasonable terms, would have a material adverse effect on our Automotive segment's business, financial condition and results of operations.
+In addition, covenants in Federal-Mogul's debt agreements could limit its ability to engage in certain transactions and pursue its business strategies, which could adversely affect its liquidity.